 - Pinch salt and pepper

 - In a small sauce pan, bring water and pinch of salt to a boil over high heat; stir in quinoa, reduce heat and bring to a low simmer.
 Cover pot and cook until all liquid is absorbed (about 16 minutes).

 - Remove from heat and transfer to a medium bowl.
 Cool to room temperature.
 Cover and refrigerate until ready to use.

-- To the bowl of quinoa, add cranberries, carrots, zucchini, arugula, scallions, cilantro and sprouts.
+- To the bowl of quinoa, add cranberries, carrots, zucchini, arugula, scallions, cilantro, lemon zest and sprouts.
 Stir to combine.
-In a small jar with a lid, add lime juice, oil, vinegar, oil, salt and pepper.
+In a small jar with a lid, add lime juice, lemon juice, vinegar, oil, salt and pepper.
 Shake until well blended.